RomanYurkov666/MTS/README.md

-HOW TO RUN
+HOW TO RUN:

-Activate your venv
+1)Activate your venv

-execute python run.py
+2)execute python run.py

-execute cron.sh to add shedule job
+3)execute cron.sh to add shedule job

+Any questions to roman.jurkov@gmail.com